The Value of Content To Marketers

-What he is also, indirectly, suggesting is that by sharing good content & ideas with a target- market for “FREE” a business can trigger interest for its’ actual paid- for business products or services!
-With the cost of distribution to people who search, who social network and who subscribe being negligible, we’d argue publishing ‘useful advertorial information on subjects a business is authoritative for’ is actually less an avocation than it is a modern business responsibility!
-Ultimately a business can create & distribute it’s advertorial message without any time limit = it can remain on the worldwide web forever and it can do it at a negligible cost.
-Versus the cost of traditional advertising, a business is either sharing useful and timely product/service knowledge for consumers to find OR … missing the boat on how those same consumers are actually evaluating future purchases.
+He was saying that by sharing good content & ideas for “FREE”, a business can generate interest for its’ products or services!
+With the cost of distribution to people who search, who social network and who subscribe being negligible – publishing ‘useful advertorial information on subjects a business is authoritative for’ is actually less an avocation than it is a modern business responsibility!
+Ultimately a business can create & distribute it’s advertorial message without any limit.
+That content can remain online forever and it can do it at a negligible cost.
+Versus the cost of traditional advertising, a business is either sharing useful and timely product/service knowledge for consumers to find OR missing the boat on how those same consumers are actually evaluating future purchases.

-However, time, effort and intellectual capital have cost.
-Entrusting them in any form of content to FREE host, communication or advertising services has downside.
+Time, effort, and intellectual capital has a cost and so maybe trusting it to anything FREE has a downside.
 Gladwell doesn’t necessarily argue for or against these points so much as he questions them.
-Cautioning AGAINST FREE Gladwell says, “Free removes the necessity of aesthetic judgment.”
-Using Youtube as an example he asks, “So how does YouTube bring in revenue?
-Well, it tries to sell advertisements alongside its hosted videos.
-The problem is that the business’ video may not only be surrounded by various forms of less- desirable user-generated content, but also the sort of advertising it would NOT want to be near- to or associated with.
-Gladwell certainly makes interesting arguments any serious business person should consider.
+Cautioning against FREE Gladwell said, “Free removes the necessity of aesthetic judgment.”
+Using Youtube as the example he asks, “So how does YouTube bring in revenue?
+Well, it tries to sell advertisements alongside its hosted videos.”
+The problem is that a business’ video may not only be surrounded by less desirable content but the sort of advertising it may NOT want to be associated with.
+Gladwell certainly made points any serious business person should consider.

 By all means, give ‘Priced To Sell‘ a quick read!